sompaak/LIRI-BOT/README.md

 #### Lambda

 This execution point handles the following actions:
-- Creates an s3 bucket
+- Creates an s3 bucket.
-- uploads the lambda function zip file to the s3 bucket
+- Uploads the lambda function zip file to the s3 bucket.
-- Creates permisions for the lambda function to be executed
+- Creates permisions for the lambda function to be executed.
-- Creates lambda function
+- Creates lambda function.

 In order to execute the lambda execution point you must have the following IAM permissions: